American Home Shield: Company Overview

 What does American Home Shield not cover?

 AHS excludes routine maintenance (like filter replacements), cosmetic damage, failures caused by misuse or neglect, improper installations, and secondary damage from a covered breakdown.
-Each plan also has per-item coverage caps — for example, appliances are capped at $2,000 under ShieldGold and $4,000 under ShieldPlatinum.
+Each plan also has per-item coverage caps, with appliances capped at $2,000 under ShieldGold and $4,000 under ShieldPlatinum.
 Items like pools, spas, and guest units require add-on coverage at an extra monthly cost.

 How does the American Home Shield claims process work?

 You can submit a claim 24/7 through the AHS website, mobile app, or by phone.
-After submitting, AHS assigns a local contractor who will contact you to schedule a diagnosis visit.
-You pay the service fee ($100 or $125) at the time of service.
+AHS assigns a local contractor who contacts you to schedule a diagnostic visit, and you pay the service fee ($75, $100, or $125) at the time of service.
 If the repair is covered, AHS handles the cost up to your plan's limits.
-Repairs come with a 180-day workmanship guarantee — if the same issue returns within that window, AHS will send a technician back at no extra charge.
+Repairs come with a 30-day workmanship guarantee, so if the same issue returns within that window, AHS will send a technician back at no extra charge.

 How does American Home Shield compare to First American Home Warranty?

-Both are strong providers, but AHS has the edge in pre-existing condition coverage and HVAC limits ($5,000 vs. $3,000 with First American).
-First American Home Warranty earns a slightly higher BBB rating (B+) and offers a 12-month workmanship guarantee compared to AHS's 180 days.
-First American is also only available in 38 states versus AHS's 48.
+Both are strong providers, but AHS has the edge in pre-existing condition coverage and HVAC limits ($5,000 vs. $3,000).
+First American earns a slightly higher BBB rating (B+) and is available in 38 states versus AHS's 48.
+AHS also lets you pick from three service fee tiers, while First American typically offers fewer options.
 Visit our First American Home Warranty review for a full side-by-side breakdown.